• There are no suggestions because the search field is empty.

 • “Is each parent responsible for specific expenses, or are all expenses split?”

 Clarifying boundaries around child-related expenses helps to preserve co-parenting relationships.
-And it’s a good idea to reassess and discuss as children get older since their needs will change, and situations vary.
+It’s also a good idea to reassess and discuss as children get older since their needs will change, and situations vary.

 A couple figuring out a budget to save money